Website City of Atlanta

 Essential Duties & Responsibilities

-· Serve as a member of the Department’s senior management team and provide significant input into overall strategic, business, and financial plans
+Serves as a member of the senior management team and provides significant input into overall strategic, business, and financial plans.

 Knowledge, Skills & Abilities This is a partial listing of necessary knowledge, skills, and abilities required to perform the job successfully.
 It is not an exhaustive list.

 Extensive knowledge of all applicable laws, ordinances, policies, standards and regulations governing airport operations to include airfield certification, asset management, maintenance and emergency planning; knowledge of organization and direction of functions, activities and services in the operation and maintenance of city airports; practices, procedures and techniques involved in the research; knowledge of aviation terms and communication phraseology.

 Strong analytical, and presentation skills and a strong understanding of airport industry, facilities maintenance; asset management; strong personnel management skills; exceptional skills in communicating and listening to effectively convey information verbally and in writing.

 Ability to organize and direct programs and resources involved in the operation, maintenance and development of airports; coordinate programs, communications, information and personnel to assure airport compliance with established requirements and meet city airport needs; supervise, train and evaluate the performance and professional development of assigned personnel; collaborate with others in the research, development and implementation of revenue-generating airport programs, projects and functions; effectively work, make decisions and communicate under a variety of emergency conditions.